 Bluehost support section

 Bluehost support isn’t as cool.
-In my experience they are slower, not as useful and try to push for upsells – this is usually an issue among big hosting providers.
+In my experience they are a bit slower and try to push for upsells – this is usually an issue among big hosting providers.
 You can reach them all day via phone or live chat.
+They were helpful though.